 Alan Dershowitz is a former Felix Frankfurter Professor of Law at Harvard Law School.
 He earned his A.B. in political science from Brooklyn College and his LL.B from Yale Law School.

 1939 - Present (82 years)

 David Hackett Souter is a retired associate justice of the Supreme Court of the United States.
 He served from October 1990 to his retirement in June 2009.
 Appointed by US President George H. W. Bush to fill the seat that had been vacated by William J. Brennan Jr., Souter sat on both the Rehnquist and the Roberts Courts.

 William Tecumseh Sherman was an American soldier, businessman, educator, and author.
 He served as a general in the Union Army during the American Civil War , receiving recognition for his command of military strategy as well as criticism for the harshness of the scorched earth policies that he used against the Confederate States.
 British military theorist and historian B. H. Liddell Hart declared that Sherman was "the first modern general".

 1782 - 1850 (68 years)

-John Caldwell Calhoun was an American statesman and political theorist from South Carolina who served in many important positions including as the seventh vice president of the United States from 1825 to 1832.
-He is remembered for strongly defending slavery and for advancing the concept of minority states' rights in politics.
-He did this in the context of protecting the interests of the white South when its residents were outnumbered by Northerners.
+John Caldwell Calhoun was an American statesman and political theorist from South Carolina who held many important positions including being the seventh vice president of the United States from 1825 to 1832, while adamantly defending slavery and protecting the interests of the white South.
 He began his political career as a nationalist, modernizer, and proponent of a strong national government and protective tariffs.
 In the late 1820s, his views changed radically, and he became a leading proponent of states' rights, limited government, nullification, and opposition to high tariffs.
 He saw Nor